josh-hanke/build-ffmpeg-with-optional-codecs/README.md

 # build-ffmpeg-with-optional-codecs
 A bash script to automatically download and compile FFMPEG with fdkaac and mp3lame on Debian/Ubuntu.
-I've tested with Kubuntu 22.04, other variants of Ubuntu are untested, so your mileage may vary.
-Other codecs and distros may be added in the future.
+I've tested with Kubuntu 22.04 and Mint 22, other distros are untested so your mileage may vary.

 ### Prerequisits
 None!
 (I'm pretty sure)